apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    When set to 1, enables logging for diagnostic messages whose log level is `diag` or `debug`.

    When set to 2, interprets the :ts:cv:`proxy.config.diags.debug.client_ip` setting determine whether diagnostic messages are logged.

-   When set to 3, enables logging for diagnostic messages whose log level is `diag` or `debug`, except those output by deprecated functions such as `TSDebug()` and `TSDebugSpecific()`.
-Using the value 3 will have less of a negative impact on proxy throughput than using the value 1.

 .. ts:cv:: CONFIG proxy.config.diags.debug.client_ip STRING NULL